freevo/kaa-base/doc/async/inprogress.rst

-:attr:`~kaa.InProgress.failed` property is True) but it is not handled by one of the above methods (either by connecting a callback to the *exception* attribute, or by catching the exception raised by a yield in a coroutine), the exception will be logged to stdout with the heading "Unhandled asynchronous exception."
+:attr:`~kaa.InProgress.failed` property is True) but it is not handled by one of the above methods (either by connecting a callback to the *exception* attribute, or by catching the exception raised by a yield in a coroutine), the exception will be logged to stderr with the heading "Unhandled asynchronous exception."